thinktandem/isna-vuepress/src/books/clinical_guidelines.md

 title: "Clinical Guidelines for the Management of Disorders of Sex Development in Childhood"
 ---

+# Clinical Guidelines for the Management of Disorders of Sex Development in Childhood

 <p>\[image:1094 size=thumbnail nolink=(1) class=book_image\] (Clinical Guidelines for the Management of Disorders of Sex Development in Childhood):http://www.dsdguidelines.org  </p>

 <p>\_\_Clinical Guidelines for the Management of Disorders of Sex Development in Childhood\_\_ is a handbook for health care professionals who provide care to pediatric patients with Disorders of Sex Development.
 It is also a valuable resource for health professional students, educators, parents of children with <span class="caps">DSD</span>s, and adults with <span class="caps">DSD</span>s.  </p>